Need to talk? Call 1800 882 436.

 Physical development

-Your baby is probably sitting well without support by now and may be crawling or shuffling on their bottom.
-Don’t worry if your baby isn’t crawling though.
+Your baby may also be crawling or shuffling on their bottom.
+Don't worry if your baby isn't crawling.
 Some babies never crawl and go straight to walking.

 Cognitive development